sanghoiscoding/SanghoKim.github.io/_pages/about.md

 Previously, I interned at [Code Lab](https://codelab.snu.ac.kr/) @ Seoul National University Graduate School of Data Science, advised by [Prof. Hyojin Sung](https://codelab.snu.ac.kr/people) during my freshman year.

-I'm the founder of SKKAI(SungKyunKwan AI), the unversity's frist Student AI Association bridging interdisciplinary majors, covering Low-level AI(Semiconductors) to High-level AI(Laws, Ethics and Policies).
-Before that, I participated in the Natural Language Processing (Spring 2024), and Computer Vision session (Fall 2024).
+I'm the founder of SKKAI(SungKyunKwan AI), the unversity's frist Student AI Association bridging interdisciplinary majors, covering Low-level to High-level AI.
+Before that, I participated in the Natural Language Processing, and Computer Vision sessions.

 I'm also an ex-Staff Sergeant from R.O.K.
-Air Force Operations Command Systems branch(Comms), where I worked beside with the United States 7th Air Force, at Osan Air Base.
-My proposals made during my duty were recognized by the R.O.K.
+Air Force Operations Command Systems branch(Comms), where I worked closely with the United States 7th Air Force, at Osan Air Base.
+My proposals there were highly recognized by the R.O.K.
 Chief of Command and Palantir technologies.